sahurtado88/learn/interview qs/docker.md

 - A Docker engine is a background service that manages and runs Docker containers.
 It is responsible for creating, starting, stopping, and deleting containers, as well as managing their networking and storage.
 The Docker engine is the underlying technology that runs and manages the containers.

-3. What is a DockerFile?
+# 3. What is a DockerFile?

 It is a text file that has all commands which need to be run for building a given image.

-4. Can you tell what is the functionality of a hypervisor?
+# 4. Can you tell what is the functionality of a hypervisor?

 A hypervisor is a software that makes virtualization happen because of which is sometimes referred to as the Virtual Machine Monitor.
 This divides the resources of the host system and allocates them to each guest environment installed.

-5. What can you tell about Docker Compose?
+# 5. What can you tell about Docker Compose?

 It is a YAML file consisting of all the details regarding various services, networks, and volumes that are needed for setting up the Docker-based application.
 So, docker-compose is used for creating multiple containers, host them and establish communication between them.
 For the purpose of communication amongst the containers, ports are exposed by each and every container.

-6. Can you tell something about docker namespace?
+# 6. Can you tell something about docker namespace?

 A namespace is basically a Linux feature that ensures OS resources partition in a mutually exclusive manner.
 This forms the core concept behind containerization as namespaces introduce a layer of isolation amongst the containers.
 In docker, the namespaces ensure that the containers are portable and they don't affect the underlying host.
 Examples for namespace types that are currently being supported by Docker – PID, Mount, User, Network, IPC.

-7. What is the docker command that lists the status of all docker containers?
+# 7. What is the docker command that lists the status of all docker containers?

 In order to get the status of all the containers, we run the below command: docker ps -a

-8. On what circumstances will you lose data stored in a container?
+# 8. On what circumstances will you lose data stored in a container?

 The data of a container remains in it until and unless you delete the container.

-9. What is docker image registry?
+# 9. What is docker image registry?

 A Docker image registry, in simple terms, is an area where the docker images are stored.
 Instead of converting the applications to containers each and every time, a developer can directly use the images stored in the registry.
 This image registry can either be public or private and Docker hub is the most popular and famous public registry available.

-10. How many Docker components are there?
+# Docker components

 There are three docker components, they are - Docker Client, Docker Host, and Docker Registry.